 Egg whites contain a whole host of beneficial nutrients, such as protein, potassium, riboflavin, and magnesium.
 These nutrients are great for the health of your skin and can be used to heal pregnancy stretch marks.
 Here’s how they work:

 - Protein maintains skin elasticity, tissue repair, and growth.

 - Potassium puts moisture back into your skin and keeps it from evaporating.

 - Riboflavin eliminates toxic free radicals in your skin.

 - Magnesium delays the aging process and keeps skin looking youthful and radiant.

 The easiest way to direct these healing nutrients to stretch-marked skin is to whip up an egg white peel.
 Here’s how to do it.

 - In a small bowl, separate 2 egg whites from their yolks.
-Note that 2 egg whites is enough for an area about the size of your face.
-Use more or less egg whites depending on the area you need to cover.
+Note that 2 egg whites are enough for an area about the size of your face.
+Use more or fewer egg whites depending on the area you need to cover.